Olympique Lyonnais: Ownership and finances

 In December 2022, American businessman John Textor completed the purchase of the club, owning 77.49% of the club's shares and thus becomes the new owner of the club.
 Under this arrangement, the club suggested that Aulas would continue to serve as president for at least three more seasons.
 However, on 8 May 2023, it was announced that Textor had replaced Aulas to become the chairman and CEO of OL Groupe, thus making him the new president of Olympique Lyonnais, ending Aulas' 36 years rule, during which more than 50 major titles have been won for both men's and women's teams.
 Jean-Michel Aulas was appointed honorary chairman, and L'Équipe reported that Aulas would be compensated €10 million for his exit and retain a 9% stake in the club.

 On 13 July 2023, Frenchman Santiago Cucci was named to become the new interim executive president of OL Groupe, but later resigned in November.
 He was replaced by Laurent Prud'homme, who remained in the position until May 2025.

 Following Lyon's administrative relegation to Ligue 2 in June 2025 by the DNCG, John Textor resigned due to pressure from the club's shareholders.
-American businesswoman Michele Kang, one of the club's shareholders and the owner of Lyon women's team was appointed as the new president.
-In Lyon's appeal hearing with the DNCG in 9 July, represented by Michele Kang and the club's new general director Michael Gerlinger, the club successfully won the appeal, and the DNCG confirmed that Lyon would remain in Ligue 1.
+American businesswoman Michele Kang, one of the club's shareholders and the owner of Lyon women's team, was appointed as the new president.
+In Lyon's appeal hearing with the DNCG on 9 July, represented by Michele Kang and the club's new general director Michael Gerlinger, the club won the appeal, and the DNCG confirmed that Lyon would remain in Ligue 1.